posva/task-logger.sh/README.md

 info "Logs are available at $LOG_DIR"

 # Print a message and do the corresponding message
-# If the task fail treat it as an error
+# If the task fails, treat it as an error
 working -n "Taking a nap"
 log_cmd nap sleep 3 || ko